 Introducing your loved one to a smartphone or tablet can be hard enough without also having to think about the apps you’re going to load onto them.
-Nowadays, app stores for smartphones and tablets are a treasure trove of possibility, with apps that can really aid and enrich the lives of elderly people.
+Nowadays, app stores for smartphones and tablets are a treasure trove of possibility.
+Apps can really aid and enrich the lives of elderly people.
 We know that everyone leads busy lives, and trailing through app after app to find something suitable may not be plausible.
-We’ve compiled some information which will hopefully make choosing the right apps for your elderly parents much easier.
+We have compiled some information which will hopefully make choosing the right apps for your elderly parents much easier.

-Elderly people may not be as open to the idea of a smartphone or tablet as the younger generation, but some may find that they can have large benefits.
-There really is an app for everything these days so you’re bound to find something your loved one will enjoy!
-Here are some things we think you’re loved one is most likely to use apps for:
+Elderly people may not be as open to the idea of a smartphone or tablet as the younger generation.
+However, some may find that they can have large benefits.
+There really is an app for everything these days so you are bound to find something your loved one will enjoy!
+Here are some things we think your loved one is most likely to use apps for:

 - Keeping their minds active and engaged.